 Long and well-proportioned.
 Intriguing height-weight-speed ratio and natural athleticism.
 Flashes the ability explode off the ball, jolt blockers and disrupt the backfield.
 Terrific movement, flexibility and range.
 Loose ankles.
 Can work the edges.
 Able to redirect and chase athletically.
 Fierce tackler.
-Rare leaping ability for his size (workout all-star).
+Workout all-star with rare leaping ability for his size (35 1/2-inch vertical) -- bench-pressed 225 pounds 32 times at the combine.
 Disrupts passing lanes.
 Has a "wow" factor at his best.
 Has immense upside.
-Team captain.

 Wide gap between physical ability and performance on tape.
 Green eyes, instincts and understanding of blocking schemes.
 Motor idles.
 Too often lets his pads rise and exposes his frame.
 Does not play to his length.
 On skates vs. double teams.
 Hand use needs work.
 Unsophisticated counters and pass-rush moves.
 Aimless pass rusher in need of a plan.
 Minimal, inflated sack production.
 Still learning to convert speed to power.
 Does not dominate single blocking.
 Needs more glass in his diet.
 Could require simple assignments.
 Motivation and coachability should be examined more closely.
 Will be 24-year-old rookie.
 Has a glaring bust factor.